 Our Team

-We are fortunate to have a talented, dedicated and dynamic team who all love their work and are passionate about providing exemplary care to every child and family.
+We are fortunate to have a talented, dedicated, and dynamic team who love their work and are passionate about providing exemplary care to every child and family.

 Sarah Rosen Garrett, LCSW, RPT-S